-Signing the back of your credit card is an important security step for protecting your card’s information if it should fall into the wrong hands.
+Signing the back of your credit card is an important security step for protecting your card’s information should it fall into the wrong hands.
 Merchants are supposed to check that the signature on the card matches the signature on the sales receipt as a security precaution.
 If a card has no signature on the back, they aren’t required to process the ensuing payment.
 You also have the option of writing “See ID” on your cards, in which case the merchant can match the name on your card to your ID.

 Should You Sign the Back of Your Credit Card?